Priştine Detachment

-The Priştine Detachment of the Ottoman Empire (Turkish: Priştine Müfrezesi) was one of the Detachments under the command of the Ottoman Vardar Army of the Western Army.
-It was formed in Priştine (present day: Pristina) area for the defense of Kosovo during the First Balkan War.
+The Priştine Detachment of the Ottoman Empire (Turkish: Priştine Müfrezesi) was one of the detachments under the command of the Ottoman Vardar Army of the Western Army.
+It was formed in the Priştine (present-day Pristina) area for the defense of Kosovo during the First Balkan War.

 Balkan Wars

 Order of Battle, October 19, 1912

 On October 19, 1912, the detachment was structured as follows: